-Opt for an electric essential oils diffuser to fill your hospital room with soothing scents that’ll make you feel serene and put you in a good headspace.
+Opt for an electric essential oils diffuser to fill your hospital room with essential oils during labor and delivery that’ll make you feel serene and put you in a good headspace.
 Lavender and chamomile are a great addition to your arsenal of oils to induce further relaxation and add a touch of jasmine to ease pain and subdue discomfort.

 Create a Playlist of Serene Tunes

 Think peaceful sounds of waves crashing, birds chirping in the early morning, or your favorite song that gets your day going.
 With a Bluetooth speaker by your side, you’ll be able to easily tune out the beeping, buzzing, and distractive noises coming from the machines in your hospital room and can relish in the pain-reducing endorphins that’ll be emitted throughout your body.